 Check out your browser window at http localhost 3000.
 You should now see something like this:

-Inside phone-number-input.js, let’s create the React Hook Form wrapper using the components and handlers provided by React Hook Form.
-We’ll also write an onSubmit function that logs our data.
-Eventually, this function will send the data to our backend, or to another API for further validation.
+Create the React Hook Form wrapper inside phone-number-input.js using the components and handlers provided by React Hook Form.
+Write an onSubmit function.
+For now, this function will just log data to the console.

 const {